You're about to sign with a team... Are you sure you checked everything?

 Bonus: -How much is the bonus (amount and currency)? -What do you need to do to get one?

 Housing: -What is the exact address of the house/apartment? -How many rooms (bedrooms, bathrooms, lounge, etc)? -Ask for some pictures -Will it be a single or shared occupancy?
-If shared, how many people will you share it with? -Will you get internet access (wifi) in the house/apartment? -Who will pay for the utility bills (water, electricity, etc)?
+If shared, how many people will you share it with? -Will you get internet access (wifi) in the house/apartment? -Who will pay for the rent (you, team or someone else)?
+If you have to pay for something, how much will it be? -Who will pay for the utility bills (water, electricity, etc)?
+If you have to pay for something, how much will it be?

 Transportation: -Will the team provide you with a mean of transport (bicycle, car, public transport)? -If public transport: will the team pay for your pass? -If bicycle: will it be shared?
 If so, how many people will you be sharing it with? -If car: will it be shared?
 If so, how many people will you be sharing it with?
 Will you be allowed to use it for private journeys or will it just be to commute to the club/gym?
 Will you get a petrol/gas allowance?
 If so, how much?